yakivy/dupin/README.md

     }
 }
 ```
-`= BaseValidator.success` - will allow you to successfully parse dtos that don't have validator
+`= BaseValidator.success` - will allow you to successfully parse dtos that don't have validator.